 Featuring a four-lane bowling alley, a 45-seat movie theater, and a full indoor/outdoor nightclub with a VIP section, The One is ready to host extravagant parties, all without leaving the comfort of your home.

-This beautiful, big house also has a 5,000 sq ft master bedroom to stretch out in, and a garage with enough space to hold a museum’s worth of expensive cars.
+This luxury mansion also has a 5,000 sq ft master bedroom to stretch out in, and a garage with enough space to hold a museum’s worth of expensive cars.

-Located in the prestigious Morumbi suburb of Sao Paulo, the Safra Manion is tucked behind a large set of security gates.
-Unfortunately for those curious about the details of this huge mansion, not much is publicly available.
+Located in the prestigious Morumbi suburb of Sao Paulo, Brazil, the Safra Mansion is tucked behind a large set of security gates.
+Unfortunately, for those curious about the details of this huge mansion, not much is publicly available.

 We do know it boasts a massive 117,000 sq ft of space with at least 130 rooms and multiple pools.